DeSegMa/desegma.github.io/_pages/home.md

   limit: 3 # leave blank to include all the blog posts

 organizers: true

+profile:
+  align: right
+  image: desegma_banner.png
+  image_circular: false # crops the image to make it circular
+  more_info:
 ---

 Desegma-IT - <b>Detection and Segmentation of Machine Generated Text in Italian</b> - is a Shared Task of the 9th evaluation campaign organized by the [EVALITA](https://www.evalita.it/) initiative.